-Freshman Seminar/University Studies instructors serve as Mentors for all students enrolled in their respective classes.
-Mentors seek to help students resolve the variety of problems they may face in making the transition to the university.
-Mentors assist students with academic advisement and career planning during the freshman year, and direct students to other resources for assistance, as needed.
+Freshman Seminar/University Studies instructors serve as academic advisors for all students enrolled in their respective classes.
+They seek to help students resolve the variety of problems they may face in making the transition to the university.
+They assist students with academic advisement and career planning during the freshman year, and direct students to other resources for assistance, as needed.